 Your mind may play host to variety of desires and wishes.
 But as you ask these questions, you will be endowed with the power to really test your dream.
 They will help you to distinguish your deepest and true desire and reveal the dream that is closest to your heart.
 Finally, they will lead you on a path that will enable you to manifest the dream that is really right for you.

-Do you have something SPECIAL, something important you want to change?
-If you want to speed up your success rate, then I'd like to help you do it with a special one-on-one personal "Rapid Change" DreamBuilder Strategy Coaching Session.
+Do you have something SPECIAL, something important you want to change or create for your life?
+If you want to speed up your success rate, then I'd like to help you do it with a special one-on-one personal "Create Your Future" Coaching Session.

-Each month I carve out time during my speaking and coaching schedule to offer a few complimentary DreamBuilder Strategy Coaching Sessions.
-This session will help you get clarity on what you really want, the things and ideas that are holding you back, and your best next big step.
+Each month I carve out time from my speaking and coaching schedule to offer a few complimentary "Create Your Future" Coaching Sessions.
+These are designed to help you get clarity on what you really want, the things and ideas that are holding you back, and your best next big step.
 I have a limited number of appointments available and they often book up quickly.
-So if you’d like to take advantage of this very special, very limited, and totally FREE 30 minute “Rapid Change” DreamBuilder Strategy Coaching Session, just click on the button below.
+So if you’d like to take advantage of this very special, very limited, and totally FREE "Create Your Future" Coaching Session, just click on the button below.